DmitriiShamrikov/mslinks/README.md

 * extra data blocks: Darwin, IconEnvironment, KnownFolder, PropertyStore, Shim, SpecialFolder
 * most options in LinkTargetIDList because it not documented, only key parts for resolving links implemented, others are zero stub
-* relative path property not working, dont know why =(
-* you can use environment variables and relative paths, but it resolves at creation time and not stores in the lnk file
+* you can use environment variables but they are resolved at creation time and not stores in the lnk file

 Easiest way to create link with default parameters: `ShellLink.createLink("targetfile", "linkfile.lnk")`